jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Gasp!
 It's a Saturday and I'm still working on this!
 It's procrastination, I know, but fun.
 I just added command line argument support to `sphere.rs`!

 Hrm.
 Took a stab at refactoring towards arrays but it doesn't feel right.
 I think I'll reprioritize around removing unnecessary uses of `Rc` first.
 Probably fast to just copy or something.

+# 24Feb2020

+Subsuming some anxiety into another attempt at optimization.
+Let's see if we can allocate fewer `Array` structs.